 Students completing a thesis must meet with their committee members in person adhering to the same timeline as above.
 The student's academic advisor may or may not be the thesis chair or member.
 If the academic advisor is not the thesis chair, the student must keep the academic advisor informed of progress.
-In addition to the abstract in the thesis/essay planning form, students doing a thesis need to submit a proposal to the committee at the formal meeting.
+In addition to the abstract in the LLE Agreement Form, students doing a thesis need to submit a proposal to the committee at the formal meeting to obtain initial approval to move forward.
+This can be done in-person or via Zoom or other distance-based platforms.